The Chinese Room: Acquisition and expansion (2017–2025)

 On 17 July 2023, following the announcement of their new game, co-founder and creative director Dan Pinchbeck announced his departure from the studio after 15 years.
 At their PAX West panel, Paradox Interactive revealed that the Chinese Room had taken over development duties on Vampire: The Masquerade – Bloodlines 2 from Hardsuit Labs, who were fired from the project in 2021.

+Second independence (2025–present)

 Sumo Group was acquired by Tencent in 2022, and in early 2025, underwent a management change with a goal of focusing only on co-development work using licensed intellectual property.
-As part of this change, The Chinese Room had around a dozen staff downsized in June 2025.
-In July 2025, The Chinese Room was bought out by management with help from Hiro Capital, with studio head Ed Daly continuing to lead the company.
+As part of this change, the Chinese Room had around a dozen staff downsized in June 2025.
+In July 2025, the Chinese Room was bought out by management with help from Hiro Capital, with studio head Ed Daly continuing to lead the company.
 The studio said the buyout was done to avoid being sold off by the Sumo Group to another publisher or private equity group.
-Daly said the buyout "allows us to scratch the creative itch of continuing to work on new, original intellectual property, but also to partner with other studios on other projects when they fit in with our vision."
+Daly said the buyout "allows us to scratch the creative itch of continuing to work on new, original intellectual property, but also to partner with other studios on other projects when they fit in with our vision".
+In February 2026, the Chinese Room announced a publishing deal with Lyrical Games for a new game.

+Accolades

+The Chinese Room received six BAFTA Games Awards for Everybody's Gone to the Rapture (Audio Achievement, Music and Performer) and Still Wakes the Deep (Best British Game, New Intellectual Property and Performer in a Leading Role).
+Other significant honors include eight G.A.N.G.
+Award wins for Amnesia: A Machine for Pigs, Everybody's Gone to the Rapture and So Let Us Melt, eleven wins at The Independent Game Developers' Association, five D.I.C.E.
+Award nominations, six Golden Joystick Award nominations.
+The studio has also been recognized by Apple Design Awards for Little Orpheus.